Checkmarx/chainalert-github-action/README.md

 Once ChainAlert detect one of these suspicious activities, it will open automatic GitHub issues on:
 - The package's GitHub repo, to notify the maintainers of that activity
-- Any package dependents' GitHub repo who's opted in
+- Any package dependents' GitHub repo who's opted-in with this github action

 ![Frame 240](https://user-images.githubusercontent.com/1287098/144136718-200904ca-c01f-4bd8-825a-add9762e40dc.png)